-A new story by Jeff ProvineJust before final approval, the National Assembly voted to take a final review in committee of this problem of extremism.
+"Just before final approval, the National Assembly voted to take a final review in committee of this problem of extremism.
 After much discussion, they decided to postpone truly proportional representative government until the finances of the country were balanced and the war reparations paid.
 Until then, Germany would have tiered elections aimed toward moderate, unified leadership.
 To hold back single-handed power from another kaiser, Article 48 (giving the president power to "take all necessary steps" in the case that "public order and security are seriously disturbed or endangered") was more carefully defined and limited to true moments of panic or war.

 The new constitution was ratified and came into affect in August of 1919.
 When elections came around, it was seen that the radicals on both the left and the right were taking wild stands.
 Fortunately, the follow-up elections allowed for control over different angles and solid centrists to take command.
 Many former low-level leaders before the war were returned to office, and they set about to restore the strength of Germany despite the odds.